ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 **drive.py** :
            This python file is modified to include preprocessing of image(as same as done during training phase) fed to CNN for inference phase.
-For Track1 and Track2, different throttle values are set.For Track 1, throttle value set to 0.16.
-Before running for Track 2 , comment this.
+Implemented Proportional controller to adjust throttle in order to maintain to desired speed

 By running model.py, the following files are generated which has saved model architecture and weights.